canonical/spark-client-snap/docs/tutorial/spark-tutorial/t-setup.md

 ## Setup Environment for the Tutorial

 This tutorial takes the demonstration on Charmed Spark by Paolo Sottovia at Ubuntu Summit 2023 as its reference.
-The video demonstration for this tutorial can be viewed on YouTube via (this link)[https://www.youtube.com/watch?v=nu1ll7VRqbI].
+The video demonstration for this tutorial can be viewed on YouTube via [this link](https://www.youtube.com/watch?v=nu1ll7VRqbI).

-The resources that will be used during this tutorial are available at (this GitHub repository)[https://github.com/welpaolo/ubuntu-summit-2023].
+The resources that will be used during this tutorial are available at [this GitHub repository](https://github.com/welpaolo/ubuntu-summit-2023).
 Let's clone that repository onto our machine.

 ```bash
 git clone https://github.com/welpaolo/ubuntu-summit-2023.git